-- ◆ Moreover, we should note that aggregate social welfare can be increased even if the production possibilities set remains unchanged.
-(Is real GDP a good or adequate measure of aggregate social welfare?) - ◆ The growth and globalisation of world trade will further shift the international relative price.
+The growth and globalisation of world trade will further shift the international relative price.
 For example, it will lower the price of light manufactured consumer goods relative to the price of capital goods.
 This will create additional room for further specialisation and division of labour and bring further benefits to the economy.
 All of this can occur without any change in the domestic production possibilities set.
+But as the shares of exports and imports in GDP of Taiwan have continued to rise, the implication is that the new relative price is quite different from the old relative price, and that the new combinations of goods, both produced and consumed, are quite different from the old combinations of goods.
+Moreover, they are constantly evolving too.